What does Bethany mean?

 Shown below is the birth name popularity of Bethany for girls.
 Bethany was first listed in 1950-1959 and reached its top rank of #98 in the U.S. during the years 1980-1989, and is presently at #393.
 (2014 Birth Statistics)

 Shown below is a comparison of the popularity of Bethany and related names.
-Brittany (#456 a year ago), Ann (#945), Brittani, Brittny, Brittaney, Britany, Beth, Bethan, Bethzy and Britny are the popular related forms of Bethany (#393 a year ago) ranked in the Top 1000.
-Forms like Brittamy are uncommon.
-Adoption of these girl names reached its apex in 1990 (usage of 0.5025%) and is now significantly less (usage 0.1096%, ▼78.2%), with versions like Ann, Beth, Britany, Brittny and Brittani falling out of fashion.
-Brittany (#456) and Bethany (#393) are two of the more trendy birth names in this list.
+Brittany (#456 2 years ago), Ann (#945), Brittani, Brittny, Brittaney, Britany, Beth, Bethan, Bethzy and Britny are the popular related forms of Bethany (#393 2 years ago) ranked in the Top 1000.
+Other forms, like Brittamy, are uncommon.
+Adoption of these forms of Bethany reached its apex in 1990 (usage of 0.5025%) and is somewhat less today (usage 0.1096%, ▼78.2%).
+Bethany has generally been a favorite of parents, although Brittany seems to be becoming a favorite too, and Beth used to be popular.
 (2014 Birth Statistics)